-Telephone: (617) 496-2472
+Telephone: (617) 455-9179

-Address: The Memorial Church, Harvard Yard
+Address: Harvard Chaplains' Office, The Memorial Church, Harvard Yard, Cambridge, MA 02138

-In ABSK, we are striving to build a strong community of believers, committed above all to God and the truth of His Word as revealed in the Bible.
+At ABSK, we are striving to build a strong community of believers, committed above all to God and the truth of His Word as revealed in the Bible.
 We want to help each other live holy lives, because we believe that Christian life ought to be confessed not only in word, but also in deed and action.
 As we believe that our relationships in Christ are eternal, we strive for deep, lasting fellowship—fellowship that will survive beyond the four years of college.
 I encourage all Christians at Harvard to appreciate the great privilege they have to be at one of the elite universities of the world, and I hope that Harvard can be a place where the future leaders of the church in the 21st century can be raised.